nilesr/youtube-playlist-scraper/README.md

 This will either download all of the songs in the playlists at once or just update their positions, but it will NOT download only new songs.
-Your best bet is to just download the new song every time you add a new song to your playlists and put it in this folder.
+Your best bet is to just download the new song every time you add a new song to your playlists and put it in this folder, then run step 4 again (without step 3)

 ## Requirements
 - [youtube-dl](https://github.com/rg3/youtube-dl/)